Stroud Green Festival is a community event for people who are curious about music.

 We love first-time attenders and hope to see you there.

-The Festival is run by a team of local volunteers, including Tamara Romanyk (fundraiser, medievalist and music lover), Marion Bettsworth (an organist who works for vocal ensemble The Sixteen) and Clare Norburn, who co-founded and built up the Brighton Early Music Festival to an event now attended by 6000 people with several hundred thousand more hearing live broadcasts from the Festival on BBC Radio 3 (and who also happens to be into science fiction).
+The Festival is run by a team of local volunteers, including Tamara Romanyk (fundraiser, medievalist and music lover), Marion Bettsworth (an organist who works for vocal ensemble The Sixteen) and Clare Norburn, who was Co-Artistic Director of the Brighton Early Music Festival for 15 years.
+It is now attended by 6000 people with several hundred thousand more hearing live broadcasts from the Festival on BBC Radio 3.

-Most events take place at Holy Trinity Church, Stroud Green and the Church Hall around the corner on Stapleton Hall Road (see our venues page).
+Our main venue is Holy Trinity Church, Stroud Green and its Church Hall around the corner on Stapleton Hall Road but we have a number of new venues this year too (see our venues page).